Our Mission Is

 After a colon cancer scare, Love is My Religion Founder Raymond Ussery faced thoughts of his own mortality.
 What would be his legacy?
 What would he leave behind at the end of his days?

-With the input of the board, our mission became clear: to create a world where love wins.
-We want to inspire people to act from acceptance, kindness and mindfulness.
+With the input of the board, the vision became clear: a world where love wins.
+We connect people across the cultural divide.
 Join us to see what we're about.

 Still not sure if participating in a Round Table is right for you?
 See what past participants have shared: